 "What have we here."
 He muttered.
-He through a switch instantly sealing the room Tom and Suzi had beamed into.
+He threw a switch instantly sealing the room Tom and Suzi had beamed into.

-"I don't recognize them," Doran Ricaw said, frowning.
+"I don't recognize them," Doran Ricaw said with a frown.
 He captured several images of his uninvited guests and fed them into another computer terminal.
 "No matches found," the computer reported.

-Hurriedly Doran ran up the stairs and pulling on a breather opened the door.
+Hurriedly Ricaw ran up the stairs.
+He pulled on a breather before openning the door.
 He stopped just inside the room as the faint tingling of a pre-Immortal signature made itself felt.
 "Well this is a surprise," he breathed, examining the unconscious teens more carefully.